As with any type of surgery, a gastrectomy carries a risk of complications. Problems can also occur because of changes in the way you digest food.

 - internal bleeding

-An infection can usually be treated with antibiotics, but some other complications will require further surgery.
-Before your operation, ask your surgeon to explain the possible risks and how likely they are to affect you.
+An infection can usually be treated with antibiotics, but some other complications require further surgery.
+Before your operation, ask your surgeon to explain the possible risks and how likely they are.

 Possible complications of a gastrectomy for obesity include:

-- nausea and vomiting, which usually get better over time
+- nausea and vomiting – this usually gets better over time

 - leaking from where the stomach has been closed